ritchieng/deep-learning-wizard/docs/review.md

 !!! quote "Ian Lipton"
     This was a good overview of the different types of neural networks.
 I like that the instructor started with linear and logistic regression before diving into the neural networks.
 That background helped make sense of the neural network functionality.
 I like that this gave enough detail on the mathematics so that you can understand the basic functioning of the models but didn't overwhelm you with the nitty gritty math.

-And check out hundreds of more reviews for our [video course](https://www.udemy.com/practical-deep-learning-with-pytorch/?couponCode=DEEPWIZARD)!